Default Authorization

 Note

-- The combination of Client ID/Username and Topic is unique.
-For multiple records with the same Client ID/Username + Topic, only the most recent record is valid.
+#) to avoid unintentionally blocking legitimate access. - The combination of Client ID / Username and Topic is unique.
+For multiple records with the same Client ID / Username and Topic, only the most recent record is effective.

-- If you have added extended authorization data sources, ensure that "Default Authorization" is placed last in the Authorization order on the extended authorization page to enable whitelist mode.
+- If you have added extended authorization data sources, ensure that "Default Authorization" is placed last in the authorization order on the extended authorization page.
+To enable whitelist mode, you must also add a rule under "Default Authorization" to deny all users from publishing and subscribing to

 View Authorization Statistics